Herbert (Family Guy)

 John Herbert, nicknamed "Herbert the Pervert", is a fictional character in the animated television series Family Guy, created and voiced by Mike Henry.
 Herbert is an elderly neighbor of the Griffin family who first appeared in the season 3 episode "To Love and Die in Dixie".
-He is a pedophile who is attracted to young boys, and he harbors unrequited love for Chris Griffin.
+He is a pedophile and hebephile who is attracted to young boys, and he harbors unrequited love for Chris Griffin.

 Herbert has received mixed reviews from critics, who have expressed varying opinions on the pedophilia-related humor involving the character.
 Herbert has appeared in various Family Guy merchandise and has made several crossover appearances in The Cleveland Show, a Family Guy spin-off.

 Role in Family Guy

 Herbert lives in the fictional town of Quahog, Rhode Island, which is modeled after Cranston, Rhode Island.
 He is a single elderly man who dresses in a baby blue bathrobe and utilizes a walker due to his age; his dog Jesse is equally elderly and decrepit, being unable to use his hind legs.
+In the episode And Then There Were Fewer, Herbert claims to be a frequent watcher of NCIS and CBS as he claims they “get [his] generation”.
+During the same discussion, he claims to be a fan of comedian Jay Leno: noting he is glad Leno returned as the host of Late Night and deriding Conan O’Brien as a “month-old Jack O’Lantern”, further claiming he “didn’t get his brand of humor”.
 In his first appearance, "To Love and Die in Dixie" (season 3, 2001), Herbert attempts to seduce Chris inside the house by offering him a popsicle that Herbert insists is in his basement.
 Despite his pleas, Chris refuses the offer.
 In "Peter, Peter, Pumpkin Cheater" it is confirmed that Herbert is indeed a sex offender: as he claims to visit his neighbors annually on Halloween to introduce himself as such, announcing "Trick or Treat!
 I'm a registered sex offender!".

 In "The Courtship of Stewie's Father" (season 4, 2005), Chris breaks Herbert's window with a baseball and Chris assists Herbert with chores around his house in attempts to pay off the debt, much to Herbert's delight.
 Herbert later invites Chris to dinner wherein a souvenir photograph of the pair is taken.
 In "Play It Again, Brian" (season 6, 2008), Herbert is hired by Peter and Lois to babysit their children Chris, Stewie and Meg.
 Herbert accepts the offer, claiming he will wear his "snazziest duds", erupting into the song "All I Need is the Girl" (though modified to reflect his unrequited affection for Chris).
 He claims to have no interest in Meg in large part due to her age and gender, and is disappointed when she is the only one of the three to bathe him: becoming visibly frustrated and exclaiming "aw, rats!" whilst Meg bathes him.
 Herbert has a grand-niece, Sandy, whom he helps attract Chris in the style of Cyrano de Bergerac in "Valentine's Day in Quahog" (season 11, 2013).